-Prostate cancer treatment and recovery can be overwhelming, which is why the Northside Hospital Cancer Institute’s Prostate and Urologic Cancer Program offers patient access to oncology nurse navigators to guide them through every step of their journey.
+Prostate cancer treatment and recovery can be overwhelming, which is why the Northside Hospital Cancer Institute’s Prostate and Urologic Cancer Program offers patients access to oncology nurse navigators to guide them through every step of their journey.
 Our oncology nurse navigators are registered nurses with extensive knowledge and training in oncology.
-They are available to help guide patients after diagnosis and through prostate cancer treatment, educating and supporting them to make informed decisions, while working with urologists, radiation oncologists, medical oncologists and other cancer specialists on the prostate cancer care team to coordinate each patient’s treatment plan.
+They are available to help guide patients through prostate cancer treatment while working with urologists, radiation oncologists, medical oncologists and other cancer specialists on the prostate cancer care team to coordinate each patient’s treatment plan.

 Ongoing support is crucial when you are facing prostate cancer and afterward.
 Northside Hospital Cancer Institute provides a full range of support and survivorship programs and services to address the unique needs of each prostate cancer patient.